aashnajoshi/Django/Notes.md

 ## 2. Packages installed and their usage:
 - `pipenv`: A tool for managing virtual environments.
 - `django`: A high-level Python web framework for rapid development.

 - `django-debug-toolbar`: A debugging tool for Django applications.
+- `tinymce`: A rich text editor for web applications.
+- `django-tailwind`: A Django app to integrate Tailwind CSS framework.

 - `pillow`: An image processing library for Python.
 - `faker`: A tool for generating fake data for testing purposes.
 - `uuid`: A tool for generating universally unique identifiers (UUIDs).